General Architecture

 Key management

 • Master vault key: GPG keyring named svault0 held in the kernel keyring at runtime.
-The keyring's master passphrase is collected by the installer in step 5 and stored encrypted in the Wave settings table; it is never written to .env.
+The keyring's master passphrase is collected by the installer in step 5 and stored encrypted in the settings table; it is never written to .env.

 • License verification keyring: config('license.gpg_home_verify').
 Holds the SaaS-side public half only — signing keys never leave the SaaS build host.